 When to Consider a Double Chin Surgery

-You could be a good candidate for double chin surgery if you are in good physical and mental health and are bothered by the appearance of stubborn fat under your chin.
+The best candidates for double chin surgery are in good physical and mental health and are bothered by the appearance of stubborn fat under your chin.
 Chin liposuction is not a weight loss solution, but rather a facial contouring tool that can be used to help enhance your fitness goals by removing excess fat in this exercise-resistant area of the face.

 Before Your Chin Liposuction